anoma/namada-testnets/README.md

 # Namada Testnets

-Testnet configurations and coordination for the Namada network.
+Testnet configurations and coordination for the Namada.

 - [namada-close-quarters-testnet-1](./namada-close-quarters-testnet-1)
 - [namada-close-quarters-testnet-1](./namada-close-quarters-testnet-2)